ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Observations and Data Reduction

 \subsection{CO(1-0)}

 The data reduction for CO(1-0) is discussed in a separate paper (Koda et al., in prep.), but is practically the same as the one discussed above.
 The only difference is the very first step of imaging, where we did not have a reference cube to make a mask.
 We went through the full imaging process without any mask and generated a 12m+07m+TP cube in CO(1-0).
-A mask is made with this cube for the second imaging as discussed above.
+A mask is then made with this cube for the final imaging which was done in the same way as discussed for CO(2-1).